HM Prison Service: Equipment

 In 2018, it was reported by the GOV UK website that prison officers would start to be equipped with PAVA incapacitating spray:

-The government said that it would be "fully rolled put by April 2019" and that "the decision follows a successful trial by HM Prison and Probation Service (HMPPS) at 4 prisons".
-The four prisons that were involved in the trial were: HMPs Hull, Preston, Risley and Wealstun.
+The government said that this would be "fully rolled out by April 2019" and that "the decision follows a successful trial by HM Prison and Probation Service (HMPPS) at 4 prisons".
+The four prisons involved in the trial were HMPs Hull, Preston, Risley and Wealstun.

+In 2023, the government reported that now all HM Prison officers "have access to" body worn video cameras.